bourquenoud/edge_sensitive_sr/README.md

  - **FAST_SET** : If true the fast transition is from low to high, else from high to low

  # License
  This file is licensed under the MIT license.
-See LICENSE file
+See the LICENSE file for more informations.